ptantra/3cixty-pythonRDFy/README.md

-#About 3cixty-pythonRDFy
+##About 3cixty-pythonRDFy
 These codes are part of the London component of the 3cixty project development.
-These codes are mostly written in Python, and they function to retrieve, manipulate and transform unstructured data into turtle RDF and to then validate it.
+These codes are mostly written in Python, and they function to retrieve, manipulate and transform unstructured data into Turtle RDF and to validate it then.

-The 3cixty project aim to create city specific 'knowledge bases' comprising of the city's events, places, transport facilities, environmental/weather information and hotel booking data that are semantically linked.
+The 3cixty project aims to create city-specific 'knowledge bases' comprising of the city's events, places, transport facilities, environmental/weather information and hotel booking data that are semantically linked.

 In this repository the I include the codes that are used on the London transport facilities, London environmental/weather data and London hotel booking data.